Samsung/tizen-docs/docs/platform/release-notes/tizen-5-0-m1.md

   - Added support for ReplayGain.
   - Removed session based audio API.
   - Pre-condition of setting ROI area API is changed.
-  - The “player_set_display()” must be called in the main thread of application by restriction of upgraded EFL.
+  - The "player_set_display()" must be called in the main thread of application by restriction of upgraded EFL.
 - MediaCodec
   - Added H/W resource management.
   - Added the error enum for resource conflict.